vineelajagarlamudi/DogFoodCalculator/README.md

 - test/ : contains all the unit tests (happy path, error case, edge case scenarios) for validating foodCalculator

 ##Prerequisites
-- Make sure to install latest Node JS version
+- Make sure to install latest Node JS version(tested on -v14.17)

 Steps to download and run the tests:
 -